vgacentrifuge/pcb/README.md

 For our SPI communication, the lecture tells us to add extra wires to the PCB.

 [I2C](https://en.wikipedia.org/wiki/I%C2%B2C) is "open drain", which means we must use pull-up resistors on the lines.

-A small issue here might be the number of I2C ports on the MCU: 2.
-For the VGA Display Data Channel, our board will be a slave device.
-Since we have two VGA inputs, they might both want to drive the clock signal.
-The LCD screen probably uses I2C, so our MCU also needs to be a master.
+Calculations can be found in this [EFM32GG application note](https://www.silabs.com/documents/public/application-notes/AN0011.pdf).

 ### Power circuit
 We base it on the PCB lecture.
 We need to power up the 1.0V, 1.8V and 3.3V in order.
 The MCU and SD card use 3.3V, so does the SRAM.
 The DRAM is a bit more complicated, see the DRAM section.

-Remember the jumpers between the power circuit and rest of the board.
+**Remember the jumpers** between the power circuit and rest of the board.

 ### Clock circuit
 By using an external crystal, as recommended, we can run the MCU at 48MHz.
-The FPGA should take the same clock as input, and use phase-locked loops to internally run faster clocks at rational multiples of the input.
+The FPGA can take the **clock out** signal from the EMF32GG as a clock input, and use phase-locked loops to internally run faster clocks at rational multiples of the input.

+We should also have a clock circuit on the FPGA side, so that we have two options

 The clock circuit itself needs components.